HolgerDoerner/TermTools/src/timer/README.md

-# winfetch - display system information
+# timer - Measures duration
-A small utility to display system information in the terminal, inspired by *screenfetch*.
+A small utility to measure and display the duration of commands.

-Not beautiful but fast :-)
+It shows the number of Ticks elapsed and breaks them down to hours, minutes, seconds, milliseconds and microseconds.

 ## Usage
-Just launch `winfetch.exe` on the command-line.
+`timer.exe [/?] <COMMAND>`

+Arguments:

+    COMMAND       - The command to measure
+    /?            - Print help

+If the command takes Arguments ba itself, it's call has to be quoted
+eg: `"DIR /S C:\Windows\System32"`.

 ## Known Bugs/Missing Features
-- Windows-Logo is ugly.
-- relies on `WMIC` to gather the information but this tool is deprecated by Microsoft.
+- hmm, still searching...